Data collection

 Threshold processing algorithm

-As you can see from this flowchart, threshold order is very important.
+As you can see from above flowchart, threshold order is very important.
 Let’s consider the following example: you have DCI representing CPU utilization on the node, and you wish two different events to be generated - one when CPU utilization exceeds 50%, and another one when it exceeds 90%.
 What happens when you place threshold > 50 first, and > 90 second?
 The following table shows values received from host and actions taken by monitoring system (assuming that all thresholds initially unarmed):

 Value